Birds eye view of Centennial College

 Canada’s First Zero-Carbon, Mass Timber Institution

-Centennial’s A Block Expansion will be the country’s first zero-carbon, mass timber facility.
-The design of the building draws heavily on Indigenous principles and embodies the concept of two-eyed seeing through inclusive, flexible learning environments, gathering spaces and more.
+Centennial’s A-Building Expansion is the country’s first zero-carbon, mass timber academic facility.
+The building’s design incorporates Indigenous principles and embodies the concept of Two-Eyed Seeing through its inclusive, flexible learning environments, gathering spaces and more.

 Client